 Because of their durability, stone tools provide archaeologists an opportunity to study technological organization and social information exchange in many prehistoric contexts.
 I combine experimental replication with macroscopic analytical techniques to better understand how stone tools were made, used, and discarded in the past.
-My work with stone tools spans diverse topics, from groundstone bead production in early Neolithic Jordan to gunflints in historic North America.
+My work with stone tools spans diverse topics, from pointed tool and groundstone bead production in early Neolithic Jordan to gunflints in historic North America.

 2015 Signals in Stone: Exploring the Role of Social Information Exchange, Conspicuous Consumption, and Costly Signaling Theory in Lithic Analysis.
 In Lithic Technological Systems and Evolutionary Theory.
 N. Goodale and W. Andrefsky (eds.). pp. 198-222.
 Cambridge University Press: Cambridge.